 Is It Time For Your COVID-19 Booster Shot?

 Since the COVID-19 vaccine became available late last year, millions have received one.
 Many had hoped a vaccine would put an end to the pandemic.
 But as the Omicron variant emerges ahead of the busiest time of the year, fears about more infections and lockdowns are growing.

 Researchers are monitoring the situation to determine if current vaccine formulas work against the Omicron strain.
 As experts study the virus, they encourage the public to follow guidelines, including getting booster shots.
 If it’s time for your booster, here are a few things you should know.

 Like the first dose, you may experience mild to moderate flu-like symptoms after your COVID-19 booster shot.
 These side effects are typical, typically last only a few days, and vary in severity depending on age and health.

 The CDC notes that side effects generally develop within the first 48 hours.
 Potential side effects include:

-These symptoms are uncomfortable, but they signal that the vaccine is working and only lasts a few days.
+Although these symptoms are uncomfortable, they mean that the vaccine is working and should only last a few days.